GaloisInc/crucible/crux-mir/example/README.md

 error: test failed, to rerun pass `--lib`
 ```

-OK, that looks bad - we gave `estimate_size` a really big `u32` number, and it triggered the assertion (which in turn triggers `panic!` and that is what you see in the error message).
+OK, that looks bad - we gave the `estimate_size()` function a really big `u32` number, and it triggered the assertion (which in turn triggers `panic!` and that is what you see in the error message).
 Fortunately we can make assumptions about the symbolic values with `crucible_assume!` macro.
-From the documentation of `crucible_assume`:
+From the documentation of `crucible_assume!`:

-> Assume that a condition holds. crux-mir will not consider assignments to the symbolic variables that violate an assumption.
+> Assume that a condition holds. `crux-mir` will not consider assignments to the symbolic variables that violate an assumption.

-Let's write a new test, and assume that the symbolic value is always less than 406!
+Let's write a new test, and assume that the symbolic value is always less than 4096:

 ```Rust
 #[crux::test]